 Westwood, California has a long history as a walking area.
 Thus, problems with parking are long-discussed but never really solved, swinging from expensive, hard to find, to virtually impossible unless you’re doing your weekly shopping at one of the big retailers.
 Everyone just keeps walking – the area’s very accessible, besides, the local community cares for the environment and dynamic vibe of Westwood, Los Angeles.
 Into the bargain, there are plenty of public transportation options, with bus stops scattered all over the neighborhood if you need to save time and get someplace fast.

 Westwood is thoroughly residential, yet is divided into three districts, each offering its perks to the residents.
-The classiest, state of the art houses for rent in Westwood come in Holmby Hills, one of the most wealthy residential districts of LA and the third peak of the Platinum Triangle (Beverly Hills and Bel Air being the other two).
-Westwood Village, the shopping district of the whole Westwood neighborhood and UCLA specifically get you apartments for rent in Westwood at more affordable prices and with the buzzing robust atmosphere.
+The classiest, state of the art houses with the garden for rent in Westwood come in Holmby Hills, one of the most wealthy residential districts of LA and the third peak of the Platinum Triangle (Beverly Hills and Bel Air being the other two).
+Westwood Village, the shopping district of the whole Westwood neighborhood and UCLA specifically get you pet-friendly apartments for rent in Westwood, LA at more affordable prices and with the buzzing robust atmosphere.
 Finally, North Westwood Village, the multifamily residential district, with a lot of UCLA student rooms for rent offered – an ideal place for the newcomers in Westwood.